LameCoder17/Online-Examination-System/README.md

 # Online Examination System
  An MCQ based examination system made with JavaFX

- Questions and Answers are stored in questionsAndAnswers.txt The format is
+ Questions and Answers are stored in questionsAndAnswers.txt \n The format is
  -Question
  -Option 1